Robots

 The inciting incident occurs at 10 minutes when Rodney decides to leave Rivet Town and journey to Robot City to meet his hero Bigweld and become an inventor.
 His parents support him despite their fears..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to After being rejected and thrown out of Bigweld Industries, Rodney chooses to stay in Robot City rather than return home defeated.
+This demonstrates the protagonist's commitment to After being rejected and thrown out of Bigweld Industries, Rodney chooses to stay in Robot City rather than return home defeated.
 He meets Fender and the outmodes who live in the slums., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Rodney and friends find Bigweld hiding in his mansion.
+Of particular interest, this crucial beat Rodney and friends find Bigweld hiding in his mansion.
 Initially it seems like a victory—they found him!
 But Bigweld has given up and refuses to help, revealing he's become a recluse who abandoned his own principles., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 65 minutes (72% through) represents the emotional nadir.
 Here, Rodney gives up and decides to return home to Rivet Town, defeated.
 His dreams of making a difference are dead.
-His father figure (Bigweld) failed him, his friends are in danger, and he believes he cannot succeed., shows the protagonist at their lowest point.
+His father figure (Bigweld) failed him, his friends are in danger, and he believes he cannot succeed., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 79% of the runtime.
 Rodney returns to Robot City with new resolve.
 He reunites with Cappy and rallies the outmodes.
 Together they storm Bigweld Industries to stop Ratchet and save the robots being sent to the Chop Shop., demonstrating the transformation achieved throughout the journey.